lone-dma/Lone-EFT-DMA-Radar/README.md

 If you find this software useful, _please_ consider donating!
 Every little bit helps :) [See here for Donations Info](https://github.com/lone-dma#-support-the-project)

 ## 💖 Special Thanks
-- @xx0m and @Mambo-Noob
+- @xx0m, @Mambo-Noob, and Keeegi
-  - For keeping the DER Community running, and doing an awesome job keeping the other eft-dma-radar fork maintained.
+  - For for your partnership and collaboration on EFT Reversing.
 Thank you!
 - Marazm
   - For your hard work on maps, and your willingness to contribute them to the open domain.
-Thank you!
-- Keeegi
-  - For your helpful insights on Unity/IL2CPP Reversing.
 Thank you!